MediaArea/MediaConch_SourceCode/Documentation/REST.md

 - id:                Integer: id given by the request
 - finish:            Boolean: if the file is finished to be analyzed
-- done:              Doule: Percent done by the analysis
+- done:              Double: Percent done by the analysis

 * nok:               Array of invalid arguments